What is Craniosacral Therapy

 During a craniosacral session, the therapist attunes herself to the subtle expression of motion throughout the system.
 These subtle fluid movements emanate from the central nervous system and permeate the body fluids, neural tissues, membranes, connective tissues, soft tissues, organs, and bones.

-An experienced craniosacral
+An craniosacral

 Sign up to receive